 The reason I’m blogging about stress is because it has a bigger impact on our nutrition – i.e eating / drinking / food shopping / snacking habits than many would think… Moreover, it’s effect on our digestion and well-being is cyclical… and that means that we must do something about it if we want to feel better both physically and mentally.
 At the most basic level, stress affects our gut health – even temporarily halting our digestion.
 Anyone with constipation, for example, probably already suspects this and they are possibly ignoring it… Constipation can result in bloating, flatulence, discomfort, piles, and more serious conditions like diverticulitis etc.. and if you feel physically poor, that has a deleterious effect on our mental health.

 Moreover, anxiety, via a series of chemicals called acetylcholine, actually halts your body healing and learning and it impacts your memory… which in itself affects your working performance of course.

 How we deal with stress and the strain it places our bodies under that’s the problem not the stress itself (usually).
 Some tips on dealing with stress:

 2) Don’t take on more commitments than you can handle.
 Learn to say ‘no’ when you feel you can’t do something.
 Those with low self confidence often take on more than others in the hope of some intangible ‘reward’.
-Feeling on top of things needs to be reward enough sometimes.
+Feeling on top of the basic things needs to be reward enough sometimes.